Risk Factors

 Our products and technologies compete to varying degrees against both brand and generic products offering similar therapeutic benefits and being developed and marketed by small and large pharmaceutical (for prescription products) and consumer packaged goods (for OTC products) companies.
 Many of our competitors have substantially greater financial and other resources and are able to expend more funds and effort than us and our licensees in research, development and commercialization of their competitive technologies and products.
 Prescription generic products and OTC store brand products will offer cost savings to third party payers and/or consumers that will create pricing pressure on our products.
 Also, these competitors may have a substantial sales volume advantage over our products, which may result in our licensee’s costs of manufacturing being higher than our competitors’ costs.
 If our products are unable to capture and maintain market share, we or our licensees may not achieve significant product revenues and our financial condition and results of operations will be materially adversely affected.

-We are concentrating a substantial majority of our efforts and resources on developing product candidates utilizing our LIMITx™ and Impede® Technologies.
-The commercial success of products utilizing such technologies will depend, in large part, on the intensity of competition, FDA approved product labeling for our products compared to competitive products, and the relative timing and sequence for commercial launch of new products by other companies developing, marketing, selling and distributing products that compete with the products utilizing our LIMITx™ and Impede® Technologies.
+We are concentrating a substantial majority of our efforts and resources on developing product candidates utilizing our LIMITx™ Technologies.
+The commercial success of products utilizing such technology will depend, in large part, on the intensity of competition, FDA approved product labeling for our products compared to competitive products, and the relative timing and sequence for commercial launch of new products by other companies developing, marketing, selling and distributing products that compete with the products utilizing our LIMITx™ Technology.
 Alternative technologies and non-opioid products are being developed to improve or replace the use of opioid analgesics.
-In the event that such alternatives to opioid analgesics are widely adopted, then the market for products utilizing our LIMITx™ and Impede® Technologies may be substantially decreased, thus reducing our ability to generate future revenues and adversely affecting our ability to generate a profit.
+In the event that such alternatives to opioid analgesics are widely adopted, then the market for products utilizing our LIMITx™ Technology may be substantially decreased, thus reducing our ability to generate future revenues and adversely affecting our ability to generate a profit.

 Key personnel are critical to our business and our success depends on our ability to retain them.